 Music creates a certain atmosphere and sets the scene for a funeral or memorial, so when planning a funeral or memorial, think about the feelings and mood you want in the service with your choice of funeral songs.

-A theme song from a favourite movie, TV show, football team, or event is often a lovely way to add a personalised touch for a less traditional service.
+A theme song from a favourite movie, TV show, football team, or event is often a lovely way to add a personal touch for a less traditional service.
 For some inspiration, take a look at your loved one’s personal music library – you may be surprised by what you find.

 Just a word of caution: you may like the sound of a piece of music, but ensure you take the time to listen to the lyrics and check that they are appropriate.